Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

+The bound $B_2$ in the illustration in Section~\ref{sec:illustration} is the Aronow--Samii bound, so the fact that bound $B_1$ dominates $B_2$ is an instantiation of the proposition.
+It is possible to construct similar examples in more involved settings, including with larger sample and more intricate designs, but we omit those in the interest of space.

-\section{Constructing variance bounds}
+\section{Constructing Variance Bounds}

-\subsection{Variance bound programs}
+\subsection{Variance Bound Programs}

-There is currently no method for producing an admissible variance bound for general exposure mappings, designs and linear estimators.
+There is currently no method that allows experimenters to construct variance estimators that minimize conservativeness.
+Indeed, there exists no method to even construct admissible variance bounds for general exposure mappings, designs and estimators.
 To address this, we describe a computational approach that selects a variance bound from $\allbounds$ using an optimization formulation.
 For some real-valued function $\objsym$ on symmetric matrices, we aim to find a slack matrix $\slackM \in \allslacks$ that minimizes $\objsym$.
-Once an optimal $\slackM$ is obtained, we construct the variance bound as $\boundM = \varM + \slackM$.
-The choice of the objective function $\objsym$ implicitly selects the variance bound.
-We refer to this procedure as \optprocedure{}, which is formally described in Algorithm~\ref{alg:main-alg}.
+We refer to this procedure as \optprocedure{}, which is the following mathematical program:

-The key consideration when using \optprocedure{} is the selection of the objective function $\objsym$.
-To minimize conservativeness, the ideal objective function is $\objfS = \parav^\tran \slackM \parav$, where $\parav$ refers to the true potential outcomes.
-But such an objective requires exact knowledge of the potential outcomes, making it infeasible.
-Instead, the approach we explore in this section is to have $\objsym$ encode the experimenter's preferences concerning risk trade-offs and any accessible background knowledge about the potential outcomes.
+The properties of a variance bound constructed in this way and the associated variance estimator will depend on the choice of objective function $\objsym$.
+The ideal objective function is $\objfS = \parav^\tran \slackM \parav$, where $\parav$ refers to the true potential outcomes, because then the objective captures the actual conservativeness in the current experiment.
+But such an objective is infeasible, because it requires exact knowledge of the potential outcomes.
+Instead, the approach we explore in this paper is to encode in $\objsym$ the experimenter's preferences concerning risk trade-offs and any background knowledge they might have about the potential outcomes.

-Independently of preferences and background knowledge, however, we always want to pick a bound that is admissible.
-The following definition and proposition provide conditions on the objective function $\objsym$ that ensure that the variance bound produced by \optprocedure{} is admissible.
+Unless otherwise noted, all objective functions discussed in this paper are such that they strictly penalize matrices that are weakly larger in the Loewner order, which we refer to as strict monotonicity.
+Strict monotonicity ensures that the variance bound produced by \optprocedure{} using the objective is admissible.
+This result was previewed in Section~\ref{sec:illustration}, and the following definition and proposition present the formal result in full.